-The Euclidean distance function ( itk::Statistics::EuclideanDistanceMetric requires as template parameter the type of the measurement vector.
+The Euclidean distance function (itk::Statistics::EuclideanDistanceMetric requires as template parameter the type of the measurement vector.
 We can use this function for any subclass of the itk::FixedArray.
 As a subclass of the itk::Statistics::DistanceMetric, it has two basic methods, the SetOrigin (measurement vector) and the Evaluate (measurement vector).
-The Evaluate() method returns the distance between its argument (a measurement vector) and the measurement vector is argument (a measurement vector) and the measurement vector) and the measurement vector set by the SetOrigin() method.
+The Evaluate () method returns the distance between its argument (a measurement vector) and the measurement vector set by the SetOrigin () method.